Mary’s Mountain Cookies | Swirls and Pearls | Prairie House Home Goods

 Swirls and Pearls – 500 W 15th St, Cheyenne

-On the brink of opening a brick and mortar location, this established bakery is not an unknown entity in Cheyenne.
+Now featured in a brick and mortar location, this established bakery is not an unknown entity in Cheyenne.
 The two friends-turned-business partners have been doing custom orders for a few years under the name Swirls and Pearls and routinely sell out their delectable cupcakes at the Saturday Farmers’ Markets.
 In addition to their lengthy “every day” menu they also offer seasonal varieties too.
-Just a short jaunt from the center downtown, this will be a welcome addition to the West Edge!
+Just a short jaunt from the center downtown, they are a welcome addition to the West Edge!

 “Best cupcakes I've ever had!
 I've gotten up early two Saturdays in a row so we could get our fix before they sell out at the Farmers Market.
 Mind you, I have been watching my weight for over a year but you still have to live a little and this is worth the indulgence!!
 Highly recommend, and the ladies are extremely friendly and as sweet as their cupcakes!” – Cara M.